DHTMLX/docs-diagram/docs/guides/manipulating_items.md

 console.log(diagram.selection.getIds()); // -> ["3"]
 ~~~

-The method takes the following parameters:
+The method takes an object argument with the following parameters:

 - `id` - (required) the id of the item to add into the selection list
 - `subId` - (optional) the id of a subheader of a text element of a line (line title only)